DM874-DevOps-2019-Group-2/DM874-auth/README.md

 * users: -> [[userId: int, username: string]]

 These routes can be called at any time and the service is completely stateless as it is basically a proxy for the JWT secret and database.

+## Configuration
+The service is configurable though the configmap in kubernetes (also supplied in the repository).
+The service also more fine-tunely configurable though the `application.conf` file in HOCON format (typesafe config).